 - Serine (Or Cysteine) Proteinase Inhibitor, Clade A, Member 1 3

 The protein encoded by this gene is secreted and is a serine protease inhibitor whose targets include elastase, plasmin, thrombin, trypsin, chymotrypsin, and plasminogen activator.
 Defects in this gene can cause emphysema or liver disease.
 Several transcript variants encoding the same protein have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for SERPINA1 Gene

 SERPINA1 (Serpin Family A Member 1) is a Protein Coding gene.
-Diseases associated with SERPINA1 include Emphysema Due To Aat Deficiency and Hemorrhagic Disease Due To Alpha-1-Antitrypsin Pittsburgh Mutation.
-Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Lung fibrosis.
-GO annotations related to this gene include identical protein binding and protease binding.
+Diseases associated with SERPINA1 include Alpha-1-Antitrypsin Deficiency and Hemorrhagic Disease Due To Alpha-1-Antitrypsin Pittsburgh Mutation.
+Among its related pathways are Complement and coagulation cascades and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and protease binding.
 An important paralog of this gene is SERPINA3.

 UniProtKB/Swiss-Prot for SERPINA1 Gene